vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-8. By those that are desirous of freedom it is worthy of silent utterance at all times as giving the fruits of world- ly enjoyment (bhukti) and freedon (mukti).
+8. By those that are desirous of freedom it is worthy of silent utterance at all times as giving the fruits of worldly enjoyment (bhukti) and freedon (mukti).
 By the Vaishnavas it is worthy of uttarance as fostering knowledge and love (Jnāna and bhakti).
 </details>